ESL Questions About Seagulls

 Seagulls play a crucial role in coastal ecosystems.
 They help control populations of small marine organisms by feeding on them, and their droppings provide nutrients for other organisms.
 However, seagulls can also become a nuisance, particularly in urban areas where they may scavenge for food in garbage cans or steal from outdoor cafes.

-See also ESL Questions About Geese
+See also ESL Questions About Crawfish

 This ESL activity about seagulls aims to expand your vocabulary related to these fascinating birds.
 Here are ten useful words you can learn: